Arshad Madani: Opposition to Waqf (Amendment) Bill and related actions

+PIL against film release (Udaipur Files)

 In July 2025, Madani filed a public interest litigation (PIL) in the Delhi High Court seeking a stay on the release of the film Udaipur Files: Kanhaiya Lal Tailor Murder, citing concerns that its content could promote communal disharmony and negatively portray a religious community.
 The petition also objected to references made in the film to ongoing sensitive legal matters, stating they could pose a threat to public order and social harmony.
 It further argued that the film violated constitutional rights under Articles 14, 15, and 21, and challenged its certification by the Central Board of Film Certification (CBFC).
 On July 10, 2025, the Delhi High Court granted an interim stay on the film's release and directed the petitioners to approach the Centre under Section 6 of the Cinematograph Act, 1952 to seek cancellation of the CBFC certificate.
 The court stated that the Government of India should decide the matter within a week, and that the stay would remain in effect in the meantime.